nassajis/laravel-adobe-connect/README.md

 You must configure your Adobe Connect account information, for this you first need to publish the configuration file.

 ```
-php artisan config:publish nassajis/laravel-adobe-connect
+php artisan vendor:publish --provider="Nassajis\AdobeConnect\AdobeConnectServiceProvider"
 ```

-You can find the configuration file in the vendors directory inside your app/config folder assuming all the default configuration the configuration file should be in the folder `app/config/packages/nassajis/laravel-adobe-connect`
+You can find the configuration file in the vendors directory inside your app/config folder assuming all the default configuration the configuration file should be in the folder `app/config/adobe-connect`

 Instead of hardcoding your Adobe Connect account information on this file you should place it in your `.env` file with the following entries.